O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Datasets.} We evaluate methods on two omnidirectional occupancy datasets: QuadOcc~\cite{shi2025oneocc} and Human360Occ~\cite{shi2025oneocc}.
-QuadOcc is a real-world first-person $360^{\circ}$ occupancy dataset on a quadruped robot within a campus environment.
+We evaluate methods on two omnidirectional occupancy datasets: QuadOcc~\cite{shi2026oneocc} and Human360Occ~\cite{shi2026oneocc}.
+Fig.~\ref{fig:datasets} illustrates sample omnidirectional images from the QuadOcc and Human360Occ datasets, along with the corresponding voxel frequency distributions across semantic classes, providing a clear overview of their scene diversity and inherent class imbalance.
+QuadOcc is a real-world first-person $360^{\circ}$ occupancy dataset on a quadruped robot within a campus environment, representing a low-speed movement scenario that includes roads, pedestrians, vegetation, terrain, vehicles, and buildings, where the sensing platform must navigate in a space shared by pedestrians and vehicles.
+It contains $7$ scenes for training, $3$ scenes for validation/test, totaling $24K$ frames with standardized day/dusk/night coverage.
 It has $6$ semantic classes with an additional \emph{empty} class on a $64{\times}64{\times}8$ grid ($0.4m$).
+Each sample covers a range of $[{-}12.8m,{-}12.8m,{-}1.2m,12.8m,12.8m,2.0m]$, with a fine voxel size of $[0.4m,0.4m,0.4m]$ on a $64{\times}64{\times}8$ grid, reflecting embodied compute and lower speed than cars.
 Human360Occ (H3O) is a CARLA-based human-ego $360^{\circ}$ occupancy dataset with simulated gait.
-It uses $10$ classes along with an \emph{empty} class for training, supports with-city (Homo, per-map $8{:}2$ train/val) and cross-city (Heter, default $12{/}4$ maps) splits.
-More details about the datasets, class distributions, and examples are provided in the supplement.
+H3O contains $160$ sequences, totaling $8K$ frames over $16$ maps and multiple weathers/times.
+Each sample covers a range of $[{-}12.8m,{-}12.8m,{-}2.4m,12.8m,12.8m,0.8m]$, and provides semantic occupancy labels at $64{\times}64{\times}8$ (native) and $128{\times}128{\times}16$ grid.
+It uses $10$ classes along with an \emph{empty} class for training, supports \emph{within-city} (Homo, per-map $8{:}2$ train/val) and \emph{cross-city} (Heter, default $12{/}4$ maps) splits.